theBreadCompany/pixivswift/README.md

 ### Notes
 - The PublicAPI is deprecated and will receive no further support.
 - ugoiras are essentially image sequences which have to be assembled manually -> the image urls contain a link to a zip file containing the images.
-Fetch this first, [unzip](https://github.com/marmelroy/zip), fetch metadata via ```AppPixivAPI.ugoira_metadata``` and use the first given frame delay for assembling.
-Take a look at ```PixivDownloader.zip_to_ugoira```..
+Fetch this first, [unzip](https://github.com/Maparoni/Zip), fetch metadata via ```AppPixivAPI.ugoira_metadata``` and use the first given frame delay for assembling.
+Take a look at ```PixivDownloader.zip_to_ugoira```.

 ## TODO
 - write more tests
+- actually finally finish the fix for headless login
+- take over the pixivauth (GUI auth) module from [pixivloader](https://github.com/thebreadcompany/pixivloader)
+- introduce a proper repo structure (like a dev branch) and version management (patches are always pushed without updating the tag, meaning clients using this pkg will have the bugs that are solved in HEAD (aaa))

 ## Announcements
-I'll release a repo of an iOS/macOS app using this API in a few weeks.
+I'll release a repo of an iOS/macOS app using this API soon.
-You can already find my script using this API with an intermediate wrapper [here](https://github.com/theBreadCompany/pixivloader).
+You can already find my script using this API [here](https://github.com/theBreadCompany/pixivloader).

 ## Credits
 - [pixiv.net](https://pixiv.net) for their amazing platform